-Between 1980 and 1982, several fishing experiments were carried out to derive a new groundfish survey trawl to sample juvenile flatfish, particularly yellowtail flounder, Pleuronectes ferruginea, on the Grand Banks.
-Comparative fishing experiments were conducted to determine the trawling efficiency of a Yankee 36 bobbin rigged otter trawl, a Yankee 36 shrimp trawl rigged with a small disk footgear and a small mesh semi-balloon trawl with a leaded fishing line and chain footgear (Walsh 1984).
+Between 1980 and 1982, several fishing experiments were carried out to derive a new groundfish survey trawl to sample juvenile flatfish, particularly yellowtail flounder, Pleuronectes ferruginea, on the Grand Bank.
+Comparative fishing experiments were conducted to determine the trawling efficiency of a Yankee 36 bobbin rigged otter trawl, a Yankee 36 shrimp trawl rigged with a small disk footgear and a small mesh Marinovitch semi-balloon trawl with a leaded fishing line and chain footgear (for details see Walsh, 1984).
 A Yankee 36 shrimp trawl rigged with rubber roller disks in the bosum and half bunt bobbins in the quarters was found to be the most efficient trawl for juvenile groundfish.
-Because the horsepower of the offshore research vessels was too large for this trawl a switch was made to a larger version of the Yankee.
+Because the horsepower of the offshore research vessels was too large for this trawl, a switch was made to a larger version of the Yankee.
 With the introduction of the Wilfred Templeman in 1983, a modified version of the Yankee 41 shrimp trawl was selected.
-The footgear was modified to fish hard bottom by using 47 cm roller disks in the bosum and half bunt bobbins in the quarters (Fig. 8, 9 & 10).
-This two bridle trawl is a two panel trawl with a stretched mesh circumference of 38.8 m at the fishing circle and is constructed of 40 mm mesh size polyethylene throughout.
-A 12.7 mm nylon liner is used in the codend and the trawl is fished with 4.5 m Brompton trawl doors.
-In 1985 it was adopted as the standard offshore juvenile groundfish survey trawl for the Grand Banks.
-The trawl was towed at 2.5 knots for 30 minutes during annual fall random stratified groundfish surveys of the Grand Bank.
+The footgear was modified to fish hard bottom by using 30.5 cm roller disks in the bosum and half bunt bobbins in the quarters (Fig. 8, 9 and 10).
+This two bridle trawl is a two panel trawl with a stretched mesh circumference of 38.2 m at the fishing circle and was constructed of 38 mm mesh size polyethylene throughout.
+A 12.7 mm nylon liner was used in the codend and the trawl was fished with 4.5 m2 Brompton trawl doors.
+In 1985 it was adopted as the standard offshore juvenile groundfish survey trawl for the Grand Bank.
+The trawl was towed at 2.5 knots for 30 minutes during annual autumn random stratified groundfish surveys of the Grand Bank.